Wang-Yue/CamillaDSP-Monitor/README.md

 # CamillaDSP Monitor

-A native macOS SwiftUI app for controlling and monitoring [CamillaDSP](https://github.com/HEnquist/camilladsp) — a flexible, real-time audio DSP engine for crossovers, room correction, and general audio filtering.
+A high-performance native macOS SwiftUI app for controlling and monitoring [CamillaDSP](https://github.com/HEnquist/camilladsp).
+Unlike traditional controllers that use WebSockets to talk to a background process, this version **integrates CamillaDSP as a native library**, providing zero-latency monitoring and superior performance.

-The app connects to a CamillaDSP process via WebSocket, providing real-time level meters, spectrum analysis, device selection, and a full pipeline configuration UI.
+The app uses a custom Rust bridge to embed the CamillaDSP engine directly into the Swift process, moving heavy DSP tasks (like FFT spectrum analysis) to highly optimized native code.

 ## Screenshots